The Best Running Shoes for Men Review

 The variety of running footwear on the market can be quite intimidating when trying to decide which pair will be perfect for you.
 The ideal road shoe can come in many different forms.
-Though it's decidedly impossible to say that one running pair is perfect for everyone, we strongly believe our award winning road shoes are steps above the rest in a multitude of ways.
+Though it's decidedly impossible to say that one running pair is perfect for everyone, we strongly believe our award-winning road shoes are steps above the rest in a multitude of ways.
 Many runners' final decision on a pair will depend on what the runner's needs and preferences are.
 We find the top road kicks to have a nice balance of comfort, responsiveness, and durability.
-Choosing a model for the sake of lightness is great if you're looking for the fastest footwear, though also might not always the best idea.
+Choosing a model for the sake of lightness is great if you're looking for the fastest footwear, though that might not always the best idea.
 A light model is not decisively better since some runners need footgear with greater stability, which tend to be heavier and have a more dense midsole than neutral models.
-To put it simply, the most significant trait we look for in a quality road shoe is reliable and consistent comfort from mile one till done.
+To put it simply, the most significant trait we look for in a quality road shoe is reliable and consistent comfort from mile one until done.

 Types of Road Running Shoes

-This is a brief run-down of the different types of road footwear.
+This is a brief rundown of the different types of road footwear.
 Some of these descriptors can overlap and more than one can apply to one shoe.
 For instance, a pair can be neutral and maximalist at the same time.
 Check out our Buying Advice article for a much more detailed explanation of these different styles.